richardhunghhw/ohlcv-candles/README.md

 2. `KrakenBookPayloadSubscriptionAck.json`, this message is ignored and not parsed
 3. `KrakenBookPayloadBookSnapshot.json`, this message is used to build the inital state
 4. `KrakenBookPayloadBookUpdate.json`, this message will then continuously update each corresponding candle.
 Notice this message only provides price for one side bid/ask.
 Starting from the inital state, this message will provide a new mid price for each candle using the new price bid/ask in combination with the missing side ask/bid from the previous tick.

+## Setup

+1. Adjust `KafkaCandleDispatcher.java` and `CandleDataAggregatorTest.java` with the appropiate Kafka broker settings or comment out the `kafkaDispatcher` object in `App.java`